Published on 06-Jul-2020

 From equipment setup to the interpretation of results, each step plays a pivotal role in unveiling the hidden secrets of materials and structures.

-As a critical component of the broader field of non-destructive testing (NDT), ultrasonic testing inspection exemplifies the precision and rigor found in NDT techniques, ultimately contributing to the integrity and longevity of structures and materials in a myriad of industries.
+As a critical component of the broader field of non-destructive testing (NDT), ultrasonic testing inspection exemplifies the precision and rigour found in NDT techniques, ultimately contributing to the integrity and longevity of structures and materials in a myriad of industries.

 Key Takeaways